 For readers who may be unfamiliar with espionage...economic, or otherwise, I want to suggest U.S. companies should not anticipate changes will be forthcoming, so keep safeguarding your intangible assets!

-Readers are invited to examine other relevant books – papers I have produced along with a book I authored titled ‘Safeguarding Intangible Assets’ at https://kpstrat.com/books/
+Readers are invited to explore other papers-posts I have developed and published along with a book I authored titled ‘Safeguarding Intangible Assets’ at https://kpstrat.com/books/